Government Affairs Committee

 NAIOP’s Legislative Concerns on Critical Issues:

-On the national front, NAIOP has identified three priority legislative issues for 2020:
+On the national front, NAIOP has identified three priority legislative issues:

 Tax Policy